This visit focused on the challenges of introducing lean thinking and lean tools to a traditional process (the production of cork stoppers).

 The Amorim name and centuries of experience have generated dozens of new companies which currently comprise Corticeira Amorim's Cork Stoppers Business Unit.
 It has subsidiaries in key wine producing countries, from the old European continent to the new markets in South Africa, Australia and South America.
 It sells to over 5.4 billion wine corks per year, to 5,000 active clients in 82 countries and it is a benchmark among the most renowned wine producers.

-The prep evening will include a lean activity led by Richard Keegan (Adjunct Professor - Trinity Business School, Dublin and Lean advisor to the EU-Japan Centre for Industrial Cooperation), brief information about opportunities under the EU-Japan Economic Partnership Agreement (free trade agreement) and an opportunity to meet informally with representatives of Amorim Group, and a networking dinner.
+The prep evening included a lean activity led by Richard Keegan (Adjunct Professor - Trinity Business School, Dublin and Lean advisor to the EU-Japan Centre for Industrial Cooperation) and an opportunity to meet informally with representatives of Amorim Group and EGITRON over a networking dinner.

-The visit will include lectures, shop-floor visits, coaching and detailed explanations by staff of Amorim Group.
+The visit included lectures, shop-floor visits, coaching and detailed explanations by staff of Amorim Group.